-The most common signs of damp inside a house are: a musty and damp smell, peeling or lifting wallpaper, the appearance of mildew or mould on ceilings, walls and floors.
-These surfaces might also feel cold, or you begin noticing extensive condensation on the windows and discolored or dark patches on the plaster and walls.
+The most common signs of dampness inside a house are a musty and damp smell, peeling or lifting wallpaper, and the appearance of mildew or mould on ceilings, walls and floors.
+These surfaces might also feel cold, or you begin noticing extensive condensation on the windows and discoloured or dark patches on the plaster and walls.

 The main types of damp are penetrating and rising damp – the former grows across ceilings and walls while the latter grows vertically.

 If occupants of a house are complaining of dampness, it means there is unwanted moisture.
 There are multiple reasons why dampness can occur, but the most common are leaking pipes, porous bricks, steam rising from the soil and missing or broken roof tiles.